guoyingtao/Mantis/README.md

 # Mantis

-   Mantis is a swift 4.2 library that mimics almost most interactions of Photos.app of iOS device.
-You can use CropViewController of Mantis with default buttons or you can also add your own buttons under "customized" mode.
+   Mantis is a swift 4.2 library that mimics most interactions in the Photos.app on an iOS device.
+You can use the  CropViewController of Mantis with default buttons, or you can add your own buttons under the "customized" mode.
 This project is strongly inspired by [IGRPhotoTweaks](https://github.com/IGRSoft/IGRPhotoTweaks) and [TOCropViewController](https://github.com/TimOliver/TOCropViewController).

 <p align="center">